Biography

 Covid-19 is a pernicious disease with so many varied effects.

-Asymptomatic in some but can bring organ failure and deaths.
+Asymptomatic in some but can bring organ failure and death.

 Use an oximeter to measure oxygen levels, but is all that enough?